A good sleeping pad is imperative

 cell foam pad as outlined below.
 The balloons

-and pumps are easy to find and making a bag to
+and pumps are easy to find and you can carry it

-stow all this in is one of the easiest sewing
+this is one of the easiest sewing projects there

 For tips on sewing, materials, etc, click here. |